 Taking the Plunge: A Comparison of Coffee Brewing Methods

 For some people, coffee is just coffee.
 For others, all coffee is not interchangeable.
 Instead, “coffee” serves as an overarching category with dozens of subcategories, fine-tuned to provide a unique drinking experience.
 For the casual, at-home brewer, questions about which method produces the best morning cup can feel overwhelming.
 While the choice ultimately boils down to taste preferences, one must know their options before making a decision on which type of coffee brewing system they should invest in.
-Drip coffee makers and French presses both provide user-friendly experiences and delicious coffee, but they have vast differences that a coffee lover should explore in order to determine the best system for them.
+Drip coffee makers and French presses both provide user-friendly experiences and delicious coffee.
+Still, they have vast differences that a coffee lover should explore to determine the best system for them.

 A French press, which consists of a beaker, plunger, and filter, works manually.
 To brew a cup, mix grounds with near-boiling water (yes, that means you have to have a separate device to heat water) inside the beaker.
 Drinkers adjust the flavor by changing the amount of grounds, the temperature of the water, and/or the amount of time the grounds soak.
-Because of this full exposure, a French press provides a full-bodied flavor experience, but only if the brewer calculates the proportion of grounds – to water – to temperature – to time perfectly.
-This makes a cup brewed with a French press entirely customizable, but also risky, as each cup might taste different.
+Because of this full exposure, a French press provides a full-bodied flavor experience, but only if the brewer calculates the proportion of grounds – to water – to temperature – to time correctly.
+This makes a cup brewed with a French press entirely customized, but also risky, as each cup might taste different.
 For the committed coffee connoisseur, this method produces delicious results, but it may be too much work for a more casual drinker.

 Bonavita BV1900TS 8-Cup Carafe Coffee Brewer

 Certified by SCA ( Specialty Coffee Association )